 All monies you pay to one of our authorised travel agents for your holiday arrangements with us will be held by the agent on your behalf until a contract between us comes into existence.
-After that point and providing payment is made in accordance with these booking conditions, your agent will hold the monies on our behalf until they are paid to us.
+After that point and providing payment is made in accordance with these booking terms and conditions, your agent will hold the monies on our behalf until they are paid to us.
 Please note, we are not responsible for any monies held by an authorised travel agent before we issue our confirmation invoice.
 You must only make payment to an authorised travel agent in accordance with this clause.
 We will not be responsible for payments held by a travel agent in respect of a confirmed booking where, for example, you pay the balance more 13 weeks in advance of departure even where the agent asks you to do so.

 3. Your contract

 A binding contract between us comes into existence when we dispatch our booking confirmation to the party leader or your travel agent.
-We both agree that English law (and no other) will apply to these booking conditions, your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
+We both agree that English law (and no other) will apply to these booking terms and conditions, your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
 We both also agree that any claim must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

 We reserve the right to increase or decrease or correct errors in advertised prices at any time.
 We will advise you of any error of which we are aware and of the applicable price at the time of booking.

 Once the price of your chosen arrangements has been confirmed at the time of booking, we will only increase or decrease the price in the following circumstances.
 Price increases after booking will be passed on by way of a surcharge.
-A surcharge will be payable, subject to the conditions set out in this clause, if our costs increase as a direct consequence of a change in (i) the price of the carriage of passengers resulting from the cost of fuel or other power sources or (ii) the level of taxes or fees on the travel services included in the contract imposed by third parties not directly involved in the performance of the arrangements including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports or (iii) the exchange rates relevant to the arrangements.
+A surcharge will be payable, subject to the booking terms and conditions set out in this clause if our costs increase as a direct consequence of a change in (i) the price of the carriage of passengers resulting from the cost of fuel or other power sources or (ii) the level of taxes or fees on the travel services included in the contract imposed by third parties not directly involved in the performance of the arrangements including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports or (iii) the exchange rates relevant to the arrangements.

 You will also be entitled to a price reduction where there is a decrease in our costs as a result of a decrease in the costs referred to in this paragraph which occurs between confirmation of your booking and the start of your holiday.

 We will absorb, and you will not be charged for, any increase equivalent to 2% of the price of your holiday arrangements, which excludes insurance premiums and any amendment charges.
 You will be charged for any increase in our costs over and above that.
 If any surcharge is greater than 10% of the total holiday arrangement cost, clause 8 will apply on the basis the surcharge is a significant change.
 You will be notified of any price increase or reduction applied in accordance with this clause together with the justification for and calculation of this not less than 20 days before departure.
 Where a reduction is applicable, we are entitled to deduct our administrative expenses from the refund.
-Any surcharge must be paid with the balance of the holiday accommodation cost or within 14 days of the issue date printed on the invoice, whichever is the later.
+Any surcharge must be paid with the balance of the holiday accommodation cost or within 14 days of the issue date printed on the invoice, whichever is later.

 Please note that arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your chalet accommodation due to contractual and other protection in place.